GGiecold-zz/ECLAIR/README.md

 * Strehl, A. and Ghosh, J., "Cluster Ensembles - A Knowledge Reuse Framework for Combining Multiple Partitions".
 In: Journal of Machine Learning Research, 3, pp. 583-617.
 2002
-* Conte, D., Foggia, P., Sansone, C. and Vento, M., "Thirty Years Of Graph Matching In Pattern Recognition"
+* Conte, D., Foggia, P., Sansone, C. and Vento, M., "Thirty Years of Graph Matching in Pattern Recognition"
 In: International Journal of Pattern Recognition and Artificial Intelligence, 18, 3, pp. 265-298.
 2004

 IMPORTANT NOTICE